shenovad/cse15l-lab-reports/labreport5.md

 ### Student EdStem Submission

 Hello!
 I am currently working on my file for `test.sh` to test the methods in `ListExamples.java`.
-I am getting this error with my tester file and am not sure where the issue lies.
+I am getting this error with my tester file and I'm not sure where the issue lies.
 I believe it is in my `filter` method, but I don't see where the issue is.
 Could someone assist?

 Symptom:
 ![Image](testFail.jpeg)